ImageMagick v6 Examples --

 Of course there are ways to fix this.
 For example using a command line shell expressions like..

-convert image_[0-9].gif image_[1-9][0-9].gif animation.gif
+magick image_[0-9].gif image_[1-9][0-9].gif animation.gif

-convert image_?.gif image_??.gif image_???.gif animation.gif
+magick image_?.gif image_??.gif image_???.gif animation.gif

-convert image_(?|??|???|????).gif animation.gif
+magick image_(?|??|???|????).gif animation.gif

 In any case, this is awkward and prone to mistakes, can produce errors if files are missing, and can be dependant on what type of computer system you are using.
 Better to avoid this problem altogether.

-If you are familiar with the 'C' language (look up the UNIX system manpage for 'printf') then you will probably know that if you use something like "%03d" you will always get 3 digit numbers (with leading zeros) for the image sequence frame number.
+If you are familiar with the 'C' language (look up the UNIX system man page for 'printf') then you will probably know that if you use something like "%03d" you will always get 3 digit numbers (with leading zeros) for the image sequence frame number.
 The image names would in that case be "images_000.gif", "images_001.gif" and so on.

-convert eye.gif news.gif storm.gif +adjoin image_%03d.gif
+magick eye.gif news.gif storm.gif +adjoin image_%03d.gif

 [IM Output] [IM Output] [IM Output]